galmiza/stdin2log/README.md

 # Compilation

 Stdin2log is written in c++.
-It doesn't really on any framework or platform but you need to compile it for the target architecture.
+It doesn't rely on any framework or platform but you need to compile it for the target architecture.

 ### Install g++ compiler